HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Related Work and Background

-\emph{Temporal Anomaly Detection in Graphs.} Compared to the problem of anomaly detection in general discrete sequences addressed in the works above, the problem motivating our method is different in multiple ways.
-First and foremost, the methods above make no assumptions about the relational structure of data, while we consider \emph{sequential data capturing paths in a (weighted and directed) graph topology}.
-This aligns our work more closely to anomaly detection techniques for temporal graph data that have been developed in the graph mining community~\cite{Noble2003,akoglu2015graph}.
-As summarized in~\cite{bilgin2006dynamic,akoglu2015graph} these works mainly study the detection of change events~\cite{akoglu2010event} or cluster structures in evolving graphs~\cite{boden2012tracing,peixoto2017modelling}.
-Different from these problems, our method uses a set \(\mathbf{S}\) of sequences -- capturing, e.g., click streams in a hyperlink graph, humans travelling in a transportation network, or communication sequences in a social network -- to identify paths of nodes that are traversed more or less often than expected.
-Hence, rather than making statements about anomalous instances in \(\mathbf{S}\), we use collective statistical information in \(\mathbf{S}\) to identify sequences of nodes traversed with \emph{anomalous frequencies}.
+\emph{Temporal Anomaly Detection in Graphs.} The problem motivating our method is different from those described so far, mainly due to the fact that these methods make no assumptions about the relational structure of the data, while we study sequential data capturing \emph{paths in a (weighted and directed) graph topology}.
+This aligns our work more closely with anomaly detection techniques for temporal graph data that have been developed in the graph mining community \cite{Noble2003,akoglu2015graph}.
+As summarized in~\cite{akoglu2015graph}, temporal anomaly detection discovers change events~\cite{akoglu2010event} or cluster structures in evolving graphs~\cite{boden2012tracing, bogdanov2011mining, peixoto2017modelling}.

+Different from these problems, our method uses a set \(\mathbf{S}\) of sequences to identify paths through a graph that are traversed more or less often than expected.
+Hence, rather than making statements about anomalous instances in \(\mathbf{S}\), we use collective statistical information in \(\mathbf{S}\) to identify paths through the graph that are traversed with \emph{anomalous frequencies}.